SeLite/SeLite.github.io/SeleniumIDE.md

 ## Multiple standard Selenium IDEs
 This shows multiple Selenium IDEs, detached from Firefox browser windows.
 Compared to the previous method, this
 * (-) needs multiple running Firefox instances (and profiles).
-Each profile each needs an installation of Selenium IDE; ones that run scripts also need their own installations of SeLite [AddOns](AddOns) and any other extensions.
+Each profile each needs an installation of Selenium IDE; ones that run scripts also need their own installations of SeLite [Components](Components) and any other extensions.
 * (+) can run multiple scripts in parallel with separate sessions (cookies)

 To set up

 1. Create Firefox profiles, one per Selenium IDE: Follow [Setting up extension development environment (MDN)](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment) > [Development profile](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment#Development_profile).
 2. Start multiple Firefox instances, one per profile, with command line parameters `-no-remote` and (`-P ProfileName`).
 3. Install Selenium IDE in each profile.
-Install SeLite [AddOns](AddOns) any other extensions in profiles where you will run scripts.
+Install SeLite [Components](Components) any other extensions in profiles where you will run scripts.
 4. Mark the second and successive profiles to identify Selenium IDEs:
   * Visually by menu text colour
     1. Install [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish)